 Finding time in the school day to plan and work together is always challenging.
 Our teachers make it a major priority to dedicate time to plan and work together.
 Our administrators have always built our professional development and schedule around what’s best for our students and staff.

 What, specifically, is your school doing to push all-student advancement?

-What, specifically, is your school doing to push the advancement of ELL students?
+What, specifically, is your school doing to push the advancement of English language learners?

 What advice would you like to share with your contemporaries?

 Professional development should be more than just about new programs or best practices.
 It should be about your people and how they can work together to do what’s best for your students.
 We don’t always do professional development on ELL.
 Rather, we focus on best practices for all students, but we make sure professional development has a strand for English language learners and other subgroups.
 Make sure student data is the driving force of your Professional Learning Communities.